Skip to main content

 Roof-to-Wall Connections

-Straps, clips, wraps, or engineered fasteners that secure the roof structure to the walls.
-This is often the single largest discount available.
+Straps, clips, wraps, or engineered fasteners that secure the roof structure to the walls can materially affect wind mitigation review.

 Impact Windows & Doors